Hungarian Fresh Pasta:

 1. Take a dough ball and pinch off pieces smaller than a dime and pinched quite thin.

-2. Let dry for 1/2 hour before using, shuffling occasionally for even drying.
+2. Let dry on a towel for 1/2 hour before using, shuffling occasionally for even drying.

 3. Cook in plenty of salted water and give them about 10 to 15 minutes after the water comes back to a boil to become tender all the way through and float up to the surface.
 Strain them out and tumble with a few drops of olive oil to keep them from sticking together.